mtsmn/IoT/im_vir_calculations.md

 <ul>
 <li>Property
  <li>Period length or number of datapoints in the form of an integer that is larger than 0.</ul></td>
- <td>The AVG formula provides an average value of datapoints across a time window that is constantly moving.  </br></br> Use the average formula with a rule to avoid triggering false alerts that are based on noisy data that contains isolated spikes.  </br></br>Use a line graph card to visualize data trends with data spikes removed.
+ <td>The AVG formula provides an average value of datapoints across a time window that is constantly moving.  </br></br> Use the average formula with a rule to avoid triggering false alerts based on noisy data that contains isolated spikes.  </br></br>Use a line graph card to visualize data trends with data spikes removed.
 </td>
 </tr>
 <tr>